Talladega Superspeedway: Brian Crichton era

 In 2018, ISC announced a $50 million renovation to the track's infield which aimed to completely revamp the garage and media center along with the additions of several amenities, including additional suites and a new infield tunnel.
 Work on the project started in October of that year, and was completed in September 2019.
 Also in 2018, Lynch announced his retirement from the track, ending a 25-year reign.
 It took effect after the 2019 1000Bulbs.com 500, with vice president of marketing and sales Brian Crichton replacing Lynch.
 The next year, the track came under controversy when a member of Bubba Wallace's crew reported a potential noose in the midst of the George Floyd protests and the Black Lives Matter movement.
 A Federal Bureau of Investigation (FBI) investigation later determined that Wallace had not been a victim of a hate crime; the noose was a garage door pull rope that had existed since October 2019, although it was the only one shaped like a noose across NASCAR-owned tracks.
 To further modernize the track, a scoring pylon was removed in 2024 to get spectators to look at modern video screens for live scoring.
+In February 2026, Crichton announced to the Talladega County Commission his departure as president on February 16, with Darlington Raceway president Josh Harris replacing Crichton as a temporary replacement.